-However, when it comes to the practical effects of the PFSD on the way United Nations agencies work together in Moldova, the degree of agreement was less significant among United Nations staff members.
-About 32 per cent of survey respondents from the United Nations agencies did not think that "the PFSD has created a clearer division of labour among United Nations agencies in Moldova".
-Nevertheless, about 83 per cent of respondents agreed that "the PFSD has created complementarities among United Nations agencies in Moldova".
-Similarly, about 82 per cent of survey respondents from the United Nations agencies believed that "the PFSD has contributed to improved synergies in the achievement of results between United Nations agencies".
-About 82 per cent thought that "the agency I work for frequently uses the PFSD document to plan its activities".
-So, from the perspective of United Nations staff members, the PFSD is used by the agencies and has enabled complementarities and synergies.
+However, when it comes to the practical effects of the PFSD on the way UN agencies work together in Moldova, the degree of agreement is less significant among UN staff members.
+About 32% of survey respondents from the UN agencies do not think that "the PFSD has created a clearer division of labor among UN agencies in Moldova".
+Nevertheless, about 83% of respondents agree that "the PFSD has created complementarities among UN agencies in Moldova".
+Similarly, about 82% of survey respondents from the UN agencies believe that "the PFSD has contributed to improved synergies in the achievement of results between UN agencies".
+About 82% think that "the agency I work for frequently uses the PFSD document to plan its activities".
+So, from the perspective of UN staff members, the PFSD is used by the agencies and has enabled complementarities and synergies.